-If you are a resident of Mexico it is possible for you to open a dollar checking account on a Mexican bank staring at a $500 or $1,000 minimum deposit.
-You will need a valid picture ID (your passport), verification of your address such as a utility bill or your bank Lease or trust and your deposit.
+If you are a resident of Mexico it is possible for you to open a dollar checking account on a Mexican bank starting at a $500 or $1,000 minimum deposit.
+You will need a valid picture ID (your passport), verification of your address such as a utility bill or your bank Lease or trust, and your deposit.

 |Bank||Office Hours||Local Phone

 |Monday – Friday||Saturday|

 |Citi-Banamex||9:00 am – 4:00 pm||9:00 am – 1:00 pm||612-1517||01-800-BANAMEX